biocore/empress/README.md

 ## Additional Considerations

+### Filtered vs. raw table?

-**Note**: When your ordination was created from a subset of your original dataset (e.g. the feature table was rarefied, or certain low-frequency features or samples were otherwise filtered out), we recommend that you carefully consider *which* feature table you would like to visualize in Empress.
+When your ordination was created from a subset of your original dataset (e.g. the feature table was rarefied, or certain low-frequency features or samples were otherwise filtered out), we recommend that you carefully consider *which* feature table you would like to visualize in Empress.
 You can use either:

 - A *filtered table* that matches the ordination (e.g. with rarefaction done, and/or with low-abundance features/samples removed), or
 - A *raw table* -- that is, the original table before performing rarefaction/filtering for the ordination.

 There are some pros and cons for either of these choices.
 If you use a *filtered table*, then the Empress visualization will include less data than in the *raw dataset*: this will impact sample presence information, sample metadata coloring, and other parts of the visualization.
-If you select the *raw table*, you might find that some nodes in the tree won't be represented by any of the samples in the ordination (if the ordination was made using a *filtered table*, and `--p-no-filter-unobserved-features-from-phylogeny` is used).
+If you select the *raw table*, you might find that some nodes in the tree won't be represented by any of the samples in the ordination (if the ordination was made using a *filtered table*, and `--p-no-shear-tree` is used).
 If you'd like to read more about this, there's some informal discussion in [pull request 237](https://github.com/biocore/empress/pull/237).

-The command above uses the *raw dataset* and removes extra samples not represented in the ordination (using the `--p-filter-extra-samples` flag)
+The commands in this README use the *raw dataset*.
+The Empire plot command removes extra samples not represented in the ordination using the `--p-filter-extra-samples` flag.

 <!---# Animations